SimplexCC/sell-docs/source/includes/_initiate-sell.md

 Simplex uses `account_id` to identify returning users, and to afford them the smoothest possible experience.
 They won't need to fill-in nor verify their email or billing information, for example.

-Instead of the actual account identifier you may send its hash, or anything else for which the following holds:

-_"if I send the same `account_id` then it's the same account"_.
+Instead of the actual account identifier you may send its hash, or anything else for which the following holds: _If I send the same `account_id` then it's the same account_.

 ### web_sessions ###
 #### (List\<WebSessionInfo\>, optional)